derwiki/johnhenry/README.md

 # Introduction
-Thanks for downloading Rails4payment, the fastest way to launch a new Ruby on Rails web application on Heroku with Bootstrap.
+Thanks for downloading JohnHenry, the fastest way to launch a new Ruby on Rails web application on Heroku with Bootstrap.

 # Installation on Mac OS X (and probably Linux)